 - Builds and strengthens networks to create connections.

-The Foundation combines its convening and connecting activity with grantmaking to help move from ideas to action.
+The Foundation combines its convening and connecting activity with grantmaking to help catalyze ideas into action.
 In the 1930s, the Foundation partnered with the Red Feather Charity to generate philanthropy.
-Working with City Hall, in the late 1990s, the Foundation launched the Agenda for Children.
-Since 2015, we’ve been supporting nonprofit collaboration through the Cambridge Nonprofit Coalition.
-In 2016, the Foundation gathered community-wide Science, Technology, Engineering, Arts and Math (S.T.E.A.M) partners to explore pathways in today’s innovation economy, and continues to hold these conversations and promote STEAM development in Cambridge.
-These activities are supported by annual donations to our Civic Leadership Fund, which funds grantmaking, the Foundation’s research on the state of shared prosperity in Cambridge, and a range of convenings to promote conversations around civic issues facing Cambridge residents.
+Working with City Hall in the late 1990s, the Foundation launched the Agenda for Children.
+Since 2015, we’ve been bolstering nonprofit collaboration through the Cambridge Nonprofit Coalition.
+In 2016, the Foundation gathered community-wide Science, Technology, Engineering, Arts and Math (S.T.E.A.M) partners to explore pathways to today’s innovation economy, and continues to hold these conversations and promote STEAM development in Cambridge.
+These activities are supported by annual donations to our Civic Leadership Fund, which funds the Foundation’s grantmaking, research on the state of shared prosperity in Cambridge, and a range of convenings to promote conversations around civic issues facing Cambridge residents.

 CIVIC LEADERSHIP EMERGES AS ONE OF THE FOUNDATION’S MOST IMPORTANT ROLES